 What Do Women Need to Know About Blue Balls?

-If blue balls has affected you, talk to your partner.
+If blue balls have affected you, talk to your partner.
 You’re sure to get some sympathy for a condition you have both experienced at some point in life.
 Be open and creative to find ways to avoid blue balls on either side in the future.